Achievable logoAchievable logo

 Taenia

-Pathogenesis: Taenia in the cysticercus stage is ingested by humans.
-It develops in the human intestines into adult tapeworms.
-They may grow up to several metres long.
-The adults produce proglottids (segments containing eggs) which mature, become gravid, detach from the tapeworm and migrate to the anus or are passed in the stool.
-Eggs are released from the proglottids and they infect cattle or pigs.
+Pathogenesis: Humans ingest Taenia in the cysticercus (larval) stage.
+In the intestine, the larva develops into an adult tapeworm, which may grow several meters long.
+Adult worms produce proglottids (egg-containing segments).
+These proglottids mature, become gravid, detach from the worm, and either migrate to the anus or are passed in stool.
+Eggs are released from proglottids and then infect cattle or pigs.

 Life cycle of taenia